 Personal Injury Protection (PIP) isn’t available in all states, but it’s required in some states.
 PIP works similarly to medical payments coverage — it helps cover your medical expenses resulting from a covered loss.
 In some cases, it may also help you pay for other expenses while you’re healing.
 These expenses may include childcare services and lost income due to your injuries.

 This coverage covers the repair costs after an accident with an uninsured driver.
 It is required in many states, and it’s divided into two subcategories:

 - Uninsured motorist bodily injury liability: Covers costs from medical bills after an accident with an uninsured driver.
 It is compulsory on all policies in 20 states and Washington, D.C.

 - Uninsured motorist property damage coverage: This is the cost of the repair of the vehicle after an accident with an uninsured motorist or driver.
 It is required on all policies in seven states and Washington, D.C.

 This coverage helps pay for a rental car while yours is being repaired after a covered loss.
 Be sure to check the coverage limits.
 Typically, rental reimbursement pays up to a certain dollar amount per day for a set number of days.
 It is optional.

 Buying full coverage insurance may be a sound investment if:

-However, full coverage may not be worth the cost for an older vehicle.
+However, full coverage may not be worth the cost of an older vehicle.
 Comprehensive and collision insurance reimburse you only up to the cash value of your car at the time it’s damaged or stolen.

 Even with full coverage, there are other policy options you might need.
-For example, uninsured motorist coverage, gap insurance, and medical payments insurance all pay for expenses full coverage car insurance won’t.
+For example, uninsured motorist coverage, gap insurance, and medical payments insurance all pay for expenses; full coverage car insurance won’t.